luoyi-hi/www25/README.md

 ## 2. Experimental Details

-### 2.1 Experimental Setting
+### 2.1 Implementation Details & Fairness Protocol

-SynRTP is implemented in PyTorch and trained on a Tesla V100 (16 GB) GPU.
-After extensive hyperparameter tuning(details are provided in Sec 4.4 of the paper.), we select a hidden dimension $d_h=32$, a 3‑layer Graphormer encoder with 4 attention heads per layer, and a GDRPO group sampling size $G=16$.
-Policy updates use the Adam optimizer with a learning rate of $1\times10^{-4}$ and a PPO‑style clipping parameter $\epsilon=0.2$.
-Training adopts a two‑stage scheme: 4 epochs of supervised pre‑training followed by fine‑tuning with a batch size of 64.
-A cosine annealing scheduler controls the learning rate, and early stopping is applied with a patience of 11 epochs based on the validation KRC metric.
+To ensure reproducibility and rigorous fair comparison, all experiments were conducted on a uniform hardware platform equipped with a single Tesla V100 (16 GB) GPU.
+We implemented SynRTP using PyTorch.
+For all baseline models, we adopted a standardized evaluation protocol to eliminate implementation bias:

+<b>(1) Standardized Benchmark Configurations</b>

+<b> LaDe Benchmark Baselines: </b> Most baselines (including DeepRoute, Graph2Route, L2R, etc.) and the datasets used in this paper are sourced from the open-source LaDe Benchmark repository.
+To ensure our results are directly comparable with community standards, we strictly utilized the official implementations and default optimal hyperparameter configurations provided by the LaDe repository. <b>Independent Baselines: </b>For baselines not included in LaDe (i.e., DutyTTE and MRGRP), we strictly adhered to the same principle: utilizing their respective official open-source codes and adopting the default optimal hyperparameter combinations recommended by the original authors.
+This strategy ensures that every baseline is evaluated at its intended peak performance capability, avoiding any potential bias from subjective hyperparameter tuning.

+<b>(2) Strict Fairness Control </b>

+Beyond model configurations, we enforced a unified training protocol across all methods to ensure no model received an unfair advantage: <b> Input Consistency.</b>  All models utilize the exact same set of input features (spatial coordinates, temporal timestamps, and courier profiles).
+We ensured that no baseline was handicapped by missing features, nor did any model benefit from extra information unavailable to others. <b> Termination Criterion.</b> To prevent over-training or under-training biases, we applied a consistent Early Stopping mechanism across all models.
+Training terminates if the validation metric (KRC) does not improve for a patience of 11 epochs.

+<b>(3) SynRTP Settings:</b>

+For our proposed SynRTP, we selected hyperparameters based on validation set performance: a hidden dimension $d_h=32$, a 3-layer Graphormer encoder with 4 attention heads, and a GDRPO group sampling size $G=16$.
+The model is trained using a two-stage scheme with the Adam optimizer ($lr=1\times10^{-4}$).

 ### 2.2 Dataset Description